Darkspirit/Darkspirit/README.md

     * If too much -> becomes sugar -> insulin goes up -> sugar becomes fat
     * If too little -> muscles are consumed
     * ca. 1,0-1,6g protein per kg body weight per day
-    * During digestion, dietary proteins are broken down into individual amino acids, which the body then reassembles into its own proteins (e.g., muscle tissue, enzymes, hormones, antibodies, etc.).
     * plant protein
       * Pea protein is a strong all-rounder (often near-complete); wheat gluten excels in many but is low in lysine/threonine → best combined with legumes.
     * fish protein